How to Write a Hook for Your Essay: Attention-Grabbing Techniques

 Anecdotal Hook

 Every day we learn different jokes from our colleagues, family, or friends.
 You can use these funny stories as attention grabbers, but only if they are directly related to your main topic.
 Humor is an excellent way to smooth out stressful situations and put a smile on your face.
-It can also be a perfect tool to use in an essay about yourself.
+It can also be a perfect tool to use in an observation essay.

 For example: